Brian Blutreich

-Brian Blutreich (born January 5, 1967) is an American athlete.
+Brian William Blutreich (born January 5, 1967) is an American athlete.
 He competed in the men's discus throw at the 1992 Summer Olympics.

 Blutreich was an All-American thrower for the UCLA Bruins track and field team.
 He finished 3rd in the shot put at the 1989 indoor, 1989 outdoor, and 1990 NCAA Division I Indoor Track and Field Championships.
 He also finished 3rd in the discus at the 1988 NCAA Division I Outdoor Track and Field Championships and 1990 NCAA Division I Outdoor Track and Field Championships.